rebelsky/csc207c/_eboards/eboard01b.md

 _Start of class instructions_

 * Optional: Grab a mask
+* Optional: Grab a Nutrigrain bar
 * Grab one of the business cards that have computer names and locations.
 * Identify where the corresponding computer is.
 * Return the card to the jar.
+* Navigate to the computer.
 * When both partners arrive, introduce yourselves.

+_Greetings_

+* Welcome to CSC207!
+* I'm Sam (or SamR).
+* Our class mentor is Garikai Gijima.

 _Approximate overview_